lbryio/lbry.tech/resources/glossary.md

 LBRY Glossary
 ================

-This glossary will help you understand exact meaning of all LBRY-related terms.
+This glossary will help you understand exact meaning of LBRY and blockchain related terms.

-Feel free to submit a PR to add/change definitions.
+We encourage the submission of changes and additions to this glossary.

+### Blob

+A Binary Large OBject (BLOB) is a collection of binary data stored as a single entity in a database management system.
+When files are uploaded to the LBRY peer to peer network, they are broken down into 2MB encrypted blobs which are then shared to other peers.

 ### Block